 Simple English definitions for legal terms

-Read a random definition: general power of attorney
+Read a random definition: incentive stock option

 A suppletory oath is a type of oath that is taken when there is a lack of evidence or information about a particular matter.
 It is a solemn declaration made by a person that is considered to be true and binding.
 The person taking the oath invites punishment if the statement is untrue or the promise is broken.
 The legal effect of an oath is to subject the person to penalties for perjury if the testimony is false.